-Angela Baker, my wife, and our children Brian, Erin, Laura, John, Caleb, Hyrum, and Hannah.
+Angela Baker, my former wife, and our children Brian, Erin, Laura, John, Caleb, Hyrum, and Hannah.
 My parents Nelson and Lucille Baker.

 Harvey “Two Suns” Russell (pictured above; photo credit: Mary Russell) and Mary Russell.
 Cloyd Russell.
 Rocky Russell.
 Three Native American sundance chiefs whose names I never knew.

 Austin Barrus and Mary Barrus.
 Cordale Gull.
 Ron and Mary Norris, and Carly Gressman.
 Craig Vorwaller.
 Evan Coon.

 Charley Warr and Judy Rydalch Warr.
 Charley’s mother Nina Vorwaller Warr.
 Charley’s great-grandfather Charles Warr.
 Mayla Warr.
 Doyle “Doc” Taylor.

 Shirley Weyland and Lucille Weyland Rydalch.
 Joe Liddell.
 Dempsey Prichard (sp?).

 Mathew Reza Arbshay.
 Bobak, Anahita, and Deeba Arabashahi.
 D. Brent Rose.
 Mrs. Kastanis and her three children.
 Bob Morgan.
 Joe McNall.
 Ben Court.